Third-oldest university in England debate: University College London

 After the University of London was reconstituted as a federal body in 1900, UCL surrendered its property and independence and was merged into the University of London under the 1905 University College London (Transfer) Act, which went into effect in 1907.
 It was not until 1977 that UCL once more became an autonomous institute, and not until 1993 that it (along with the other colleges) received government funding from HEFCE as an independent institution rather than getting an allocation from the University of London's grant.
 UCL received degree awarding powers on 27 September 2005, and the first UCL degrees were awarded in summer 2008.
 In 2019 UCL, along with King's and 10 other colleges of the University of London, applied for university status following the passing of the University of London Act 2018.
+This was approved in 2022 and a supplemental charter granting university status was sealed 17 April 2023.